 Judges also now have the power to “recommend” that BOP release a prisoner to home confinement for the remainder of their sentence, a recommendation which carries teeth because the judge can grant compassionate release if BOP disagrees.
 A request for compassionate release and/or home confinement must first be submitted to the warden of the facility where the inmate is located, and a federal judge has the power to grant the request starting 30 days after the request is made.
 The process is reasonably fast (for litigation) – a ruling is typically received within 30 to 60 days of filing a request.

 Every federal prisoner – and particularly any prisoner who suffers from pre-existing health conditions that make them vulnerable to COVID-19 – should consult with counsel about petitioning for compassionate release.
 We have helped numerous clients obtain compassionate release from federal prison and salute the defense attorneys around the country who have worked to bring their clients home safely.

 For individuals serving time in state prison, available forms of release vary by state.
-In California, state officials released 3,500 of the over 100,000 people held in California in April and plan to release more prisoners nearing the end of their terms.
-There is no process, however, for individual review and release on health grounds: prisoners can seek release by challenging their convictions through habeas corpus or other legal avenues, or through the parole board.
+In California, state officials released 3,500 of over 100,000 people held in California in April, and they plan to release more prisoners nearing the end of their terms.
+There is no process, however, for individual review and release on health grounds: prisoners can seek release by challenging their convictions through habeas corpus or other legal avenues or through the parole board.

 18 U.S.C. § 3582